rome/tools/website/src/_includes/docs/formatter.md

 ## Formatter

-You can use the Rome formatter via our [VS Code extension] or by downloading our CLI directly from our [release page].
+You can use the formatter via our [VS Code extension] or by downloading our CLI directly from our [release page].

-> WARNING: both the CLI and the VS Code extension are packaged with separated binaries, which means that if you don't
+> WARNING: the CLI and VS Code extension are packaged with separate binaries, which means that if you don't
-> use our default options, you will have to make sure to **pass them to both the extension AND the CLI**.
+> use our default options, you will have to **pass them to both the extension AND the CLI**.
 >
 > This is a temporary choice to allow people to play with our formatter.
 This will change in the near future.

 ### Formatter options

-Our formatter is really strict and has support for few options:
+Our formatter is really strict and has support for only a few options:

-- indent style, you can choose between tabs or spaces; **rome's default is tabs**
+- indent style, you can choose between tabs or spaces; **Rome's default is tabs**
 - quantity of spaces, applied only if you choose spaces as indent style;
-- line width, which is the number of characters that fit in a single line; **rome's default is `80`**
+- line width, which is the number of characters that fit in a single line; **Rome's default is `80`**

-### Use the formatter with the VSCode extension
+### VSCode extension

-The extension allows to change the default [formatter options](#formatter-options).
+The extension allows you to change the default [formatter options](#formatter-options).

-To easy access to the available options, to the settings menu of the VSCode extension and type: `@ext:rome.rome`.
+For easy access to the available options, navigate to the settings menu of the VSCode extension and type: `@ext:rome.rome`.

-Plus, you can try an additional feature that allows you to format partial broken code (code with syntax errors).
+Plus, you can try an additional feature that allows you to format code with syntax errors.

-This is an **opt-in feature** that allows the developers to experiment how a formatter can work with an error resilient parser.
+This is an **opt-in feature** that allows developers to experiment with a formatter that can work with an error resilient parser.

 > WARNING: all options are marked as **BETA** because this might change, once we will add support of a configuration file

-If you want to set Rome formatter as your default formatter, you can do so by opening the [command palette] and select `Format Document With ...` , then `Configure Default Formatter` and finally select `Rome`.
+If you want to set Rome as your default formatter, you can do so by opening the [command palette] and select `Format Document With ...` , then `Configure Default Formatter` and finally select `Rome`.
 The option will appear only for documents that Rome supports.